SafetyCulture/safetyculture-sdk-python/README.md

 media_sync_offset_in_seconds: 600
 ```

-Note: Templates for which there is no export profile id listed in the config file will be exported without a profile applied
+Note: Templates for which there is no preference id listed in the config file will be exported without a preference applied

 ### Naming the exported files